Slide Bearings & Skidways

 We recommend chemical bonding for locating the slide bearing material on its support.
 The shear value of the epoxy adhesive is greater than that of the PTFE.

 Our bonded Fluorinoid® PTFE elements supplied to meet the requirements of BS5400 and we recommend the use of black, glass-filled Fluorinoid® PTFE to ensure the slide bearing bond is not affected by exposure to ultraviolet light.

 Site bonding of PTFE is not recommended - strictly controlled conditions of cleanliness, pressure and temperature are required to obtain a satisfactory bond between the PTFE and substrate.
-If site slide bearing binding is unavoidable, we recommend that Fluorocarbon engineers are consulted.
+If site slide bearing bonding is unavoidable, we recommend that Fluorocarbon engineers are consulted.

 From basic Fluorocarbon tests coupled with independent and empirical testing, the ideal thickness has been found to be 2.5mm, although this can be reduced to 1.5mm as an absolute minimum.
 This is thin enough to achieve the maximum reduction in cold flow and creep, yet thick enough to allow for some constructional misalignment and to allow for dirt and grit embedment.